 Wheat, dairy, soy, eggs, chocolate, corn... these are the most common sensitivities, but a person can become sensitive to anything at all.
 In a food sensitivity, the immune system accidentally tags a certain food as a threat.
 The immune reaction creates inflammation and swelling at the site of food contact which is the gut so now the gut is inflamed and it is allowing more food particles to leak into the bloodstream.
 If it goes on long enough the overactive immune system gets further confused and begins to attack body tissue like the skin to create eczema or the thyroid for autoimmune thyroid conditions.

 How to fix it

-In order to fix this reaction we have to remove the food temporarily to halt inflammation, fix digestion so food is properly broken down and heal the gut lining so whole food particles don't leak into the bloodstream again. .
-Usually this allergy fix also fixes the autoimmune reaction, whether it is the skin, thyroid or any other tissue that's being accidentally attacked.
+In order to fix this reaction, we have to remove the food temporarily to halt inflammation and allow healing to occur.
+We can strengthen digestion so food is properly broken down and heal the gut lining so whole food particles don't leak into the bloodstream again.
+We can improve liver function so any toxins are cleared out faster and don't stick around as long to cause problems.
+Usually, this allergy fix also fixes the autoimmune reaction, whether it is the skin, thyroid or any other tissue that's being accidentally attacked.

 A food sensitivity is not a permanent state.
 The gut can be healed or exacerbated depending on what we put into our bodies every day.
 The trick is simply to add more healing foods than allergic foods and the body will respond by healing itself.